katiesunsg/comparing-baltimore-nyc-teenagebirthrate/README.md

 # Python Exploration
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1W82TXkYcVpPmvl7zt6VL6KDrXSD9nzYi?usp=sharing)
 We revisited this data using python in the Google Colaboratory notebook linked above.
+We merged our datasets in a separate Colaboratory included in the repository above.
 For our python data analysis, we used a combination of pandas, numpy, and plotly express to filter the data, form pivot tables, and create various data visualizations.

 **What do our findings show us?**